raspberrypilearning/flappy-parrot/en/step_1.md

 ## Introduction

-Create a game in which you have to guide a parrot through scrolling pipes to score points.
+Create a game in which you have to guide a parrot past scrolling pipes to score points.

 ### What you will make

 Click the green flag to start the game.
-Press the space bar to flap, and try to fly through the gaps in the pipes!
-You'll score one point for every pipe that you manage to get through.
+Press the <kbd>space</kbd> bar to make the parrot flap, and try to get it to fly through the gaps in the pipes!
+You win one point for every pipe that you manage to get the parrot past.

 --- no-print ---